-\\Section 903.4; add a second paragraph after the exceptions to read as follows:
+Section 903.4.1; add a second paragraph after the Exceptions to read as follows:

 Sprinkler and standpipe system water-flow detectors shall be provided for each floor tap to the sprinkler system and shall cause an alarm upon detection of water flow for more than 45 seconds.
+Reference Section

+903.3.9 for required floor control assemblies.
 All control valves in the sprinkler and standpipe systems except for fire department hose connection valves shall be electrically supervised to initiate a supervisory signal at the central station upon tampering.

-(Reason: To avoid significant water losses.
+(Reason: To avoid significant water losses, reduce false alarms, and eliminate undetected tampering of water supplies.
 Consistent with amendment to IFC 905.9.)

-\\Section 903.4.2; add second paragraph to read as follows:
+Section 903.4.3; add second paragraph to read as follows: